OfficeDev/office-content/CONTRIBUTING.md

-# Contribute to Azure documentation
+# Contribute to Office developer documentation

-Thank you for your interest in Azure documentation!
+Thank you for your interest in Office developer documentation!

 * [Ways to contribute](#ways-to-contribute)
 * [Before we can accept your pull request](#before-we-can-accept-your-pull-request)